AI is Changing the Insurance Industry for the Better: Part 1

 During tumultuous times, insurance companies are often the first place a person turns when they need a hand.
-In this age of COVID-19, the demands on insurers have been amplified, as they act as the first line of support for a huge number of people who suddenly need help mitigating the effects of missed debt payments, cancelled travel plans, health care, and more.
+In this age of COVID-19, the demands on insurers have been amplified, as they act as the first line of support for a huge number of people who suddenly need help mitigating the effects of missed debt payments, canceled travel plans, health care, and more.

 Even governments are calling on insurers to step up and fill coverage gaps.
 This is a challenging time where insurers are going beyond the contract for their customers.
 For example, several Canadian auto insurers have reduced their monthly fees, both in recognition of the fact that we are driving less and to help people through this financially difficult time.
 Even so, insurance companies themselves are vulnerable to the economic effects of this global pandemic.